edysegura/jest-basics/README.md

-# Node.js Automated Tests
+# Automated Tests with Jest

-Automated tests examples in [Node.js](https://nodejs.org/en/) and [Jest](http://facebook.github.io/jest/).
+Automated tests examples in [Jest](http://facebook.github.io/jest/).
 The best of all, there is no configuration!

 ## How to run?